pavelsolis/Git-GitHub-Primer/README.md

 ```
 - Once in the new branch, you can modify files, add and commit as many edits as necessary with `git add` and `git commit`.
 - Always commit *and* close the modified files *before* switching branches (with `git checkout`) because when you switch, Git will update the files in the repository to match the version to which you are moving to.
-- For more on how to work with branches in Git see [here](http://genomewiki.ucsc.edu/index.php/Working_with_branches_in_Git).
+- See [here](http://genomewiki.ucsc.edu/index.php/Working_with_branches_in_Git) for more on how to work with branches in Git.
-- For an explanation of the difference between `git checkout -b` and `git checkout -t` for tracking a remote branch, see [here](https://stackoverflow.com/questions/10002239/difference-between-git-checkout-track-origin-branch-and-git-checkout-b-branch).
+- See [here](https://stackoverflow.com/questions/10002239/difference-between-git-checkout-track-origin-branch-and-git-checkout-b-branch) for an explanation of the difference between `git checkout -b` and `git checkout -t` for tracking a remote branch.

 To see the available branches:
 ```bash